enohsm/CS50Project/README.md

 6. A .gitignore file was used during development for the protection of sensitive data.
 7. Helper functions were created in "xaharfuncs.py".
 8. Since the project was designed for educational purposes, the SECRET_KEY was generated randomly.
 Users are responsible for any risks if used in production environments.
+9. The icon and logo design in the project are my own work.
-9. Phone number, identity number, passport number, and date formats are configured according to Türkiye’s standards:
+10. Phone number, identity number, passport number, and date formats are configured according to Türkiye’s standards:
     Examples:
         - Phone Number: 05555555555 (11 digits)
         - Identity Number: 00000000000 (11 digits)